nicky-song/Feversi/README.md

 # Feversi
-A Reversi application that covers the basics of cross-platform development using Flutter
+A Reversi application that covers the basics of cross-platform development using [Flutter](https://flutter.dev/) and [Dart](https://dart.dev/).